Keyboard shortcuts

 Go

-The Go generator produces idiomatic Go bindings that use CGo to call the C ABI directly.
-It generates a single Go source file and a go.mod module descriptor, ready to be imported by any Go project.
+The Go target produces idiomatic Go bindings that use CGo to call the C ABI.
+The generator emits one Go source file (weaveffi.go) plus a go.mod so the result can be imported by any Go module.
+Functions return (value, error) to match Go conventions; struct wrappers expose methods plus an explicit Close().

 FilePurpose